 Further benchmark comparisons of our work are required to provide a comprehensive picture of performance.
-In particular, research into process-oriented implementations of other common benchmark suites is part of our future work.
-One possibility is to reimplement benchmarks developed for stream programs, such as the StreamIt benchmark suite [20, 29] - although, as noted in section 6, these do not deal with the dynamic nature of process creation and communication in process-oriented programs.
+In particular, exploring the caveats of the heuristics detailed here.
+Research into process-oriented implementations of other common benchmark suites is part of our future work.
+One possibility is to reimplement benchmarks developed for stream programs, such as the StreamIt benchmark suite [44, 55] - although, as noted in section 6, these do not deal with the dynamic nature of process creation and communication in process-oriented programs.